BlueBrain/synthesis-workflow/doc/source/synthesis_methodology.rst

     * ``tmd_parameters.json`` which contains the model parameters for each ``mtype``.
     * ``tmd_distributions.json`` which contains the distribution properties of each ``mtype``.

-Details on the content of these files can be found here: <URL>
+Details on the content of these files can be found here: <URL> (does not exist yet)

 Synthesis in atlas
 ------------------